 How to apply:

-Anyone, including a consumer, family member or other agencies, may make a referral for Respite Care by contacting the Respite Program Coordinator.
+Anyone, including the individual with a disability, family member or other agencies, may make a referral for Respite Care by contacting our Respite Program Coordinator.
 If you are unsure your family member is eligible for Respite through Medicaid, please contact the Sandhills Center.